jmbgithub/Less-Module-Projects/README.md

 Installation
 ------------

-There are couple of approaches to use this module in Sitefinity.
+There are several ways you can use this module in Sitefinity.

-Since the module depends on the Sitefiinty assembly you should add a reference to Sitefinity assembly.
+Since the module depends on the Sitefiinty assembly you should add a reference to Sitefinity assembly (from the bin folder of your Sitefinity project).

 The build order is as follows: